 The most important thing to do after a pedestrian accident is to seek immediate medical attention.
 Not only will this help protect your health and safety, but medical records and doctors’ notes will play an important part in determining the outcome of any injury claim or lawsuit.

-After a pedestrian accident in Greenville (or elsewhere in North Carolina), follow these tips to protect your safety and legal rights:
+After a pedestrian accident, follow these tips to protect your safety and legal rights:

 - Call 911 and seek medical attention — follow the suggestions of first responders and if you’ve been injured, get medical attention right away